jessepav/lacygoill-wiki-backup/vim/highlighting.md

 ---

-For more info about how creating a colorscheme:
+For more info about how creating a color scheme:

         $VIMRUNTIME/colors/README.txt:70

-In particular, if you can't find a meaningful name for your colorscheme, write:
+In particular, if you can't find a meaningful name for your color scheme, write:

         let g:colors_name = expand('<sfile>:t:r')

-## how to write a reliable / correct colorscheme
+## how to write a reliable / correct color scheme

         https://github.com/lifepillar/vim-colortemplate

-## how to test whether my colorscheme contains some common mistakes
+## how to test whether my color scheme contains some common mistakes

-Load the file implementing your colorscheme:
+Load the file implementing your color scheme:

         :e my_colorscheme.vim